YScript/GALAMOST-5/docs/_build/html/_sources/forcefield-bonded-dihedral.rst.txt

 Description:

-   The device function for dihedral interactions could be written in script and conveyed to kernal funcitons for calculation.
+   The device function for dihedral interactions could be written in script and conveyed to kernel funciton for calculation.

-   Dihedral interactions with potential form :math:`p(\varphi)`
+   With the potential form of dihedral interactions :math:`p(\varphi)`, the expression of parameters in script are:

    * p = :math:`p(\varphi)`
    * f = :math:`\triangle p(\varphi)/\triangle \varphi`